 Even homebuyers with a somewhat realistic outlook on exactly what type of a house they can afford, may be unrealistic in their expectations of the home’s condition.

-In fact, 87 percent of first-time homebuyers want a home in turnkey condition, according to an older study conducted by national real estate chain.
+In fact, 87 percent of first-time homebuyers want a home in turnkey condition, according to an older study conducted by a national real estate chain.

 Real estate agents offer up anecdotal accounts of buyers who turn down homes that fit all of their needs and wants because of dirty carpets or other easy cosmetic fixes.

-Many would never walk onto the showroom floor of the local Mercedes dealership and offer to pay half price for the latest S-Class when the only Mercedes they can afford is of the really-old, high-mileage, pre-owned variety in need of cosmetic work.
+Many would never walk onto the showroom floor of the local Mercedes dealership and offer to pay half price for the latest S-Class when the only Mercedes they can afford is of the really old, high-mileage, pre-owned variety in need of cosmetic work.

 Yet they think nothing of insisting on a raft of amenities in a home that is “move-in ready.”
 Sure, we’re all guilty of longing for instant gratification, but nobody is going to sell their turnkey, $450,000 market-value home for $250,000.

-“It’s sort of the scourge of HGTV – [buyers] think that move-in ready means that it’s going to be completely to [their] taste, and fixer-upper means just change around some carpet, maybe some paint.
+“It’s sort of the scourge of HGTV – [buyers] think that move-in ready means that it’s going to be complete to [their] taste, and fixer-upper means just change around some carpet, maybe some paint.
 And that’s not the case at all,” District of Columbia Redfin agent Dan Galloway tells USNews.com.